 so gradually he stopped doing that (however we do let him run at the ducks and pukekoes and plovers on the section.
 Don’t worry, he never catches anything).
 Occasionally he’s busted through or occasionally they busted out so I knew I needed to get this chicken thing sorted.

 It seems that for all dog training you need to know your dog and for our dog he does best with pseudo-freedom.
 That is, if he’s on the lead or totally restricted (ie not allowed near the chickens) he rebels against it.
 If he thinks he’s got freedom he’s much better.
-So after many trips into the chicken orchard I decided to try letting him free.
+So after many on-lead trips into the chicken orchard I decided to try letting him free.
 After all these months the sight of the chickens isn’t that exciting after all.
 And I have as my back up the fact that he’s very food orientated.
 His few break through trips into the enclosure showed he was more interested in the poo than the chickens and his first off leash experience was the same.
 No running at the chickens.
 Just eating poo, uneaten scraps, shallowly buried fish bones.
 Great, so he’s not going to kill the chickens but is all that ** good for him?

 Summary – perseverance to desensitize him.
 It would have been easier to keep him out of their enclosure altogether but one day he’s going to come across someone else’s chickens and by then might have more of a instinct to kill rather than try and play with them.
 Not that I’ll be letting him loose and unsupervised with them for a while yet.
 All that chicken poo he’s been eating can’t be healthy.